idrisso4/Collect-Bananas-DeepQN/README.md

 ## Config

-Change the parameters in the config.yaml folder
+Change the parameters in the config.yaml file
+(you must change this variable BANANA_ENVIRONMENT to the location of your downloaded environment)

 ## Train the Agent: